 Can I remotely control my bells or my carillon by my mobile telephone?

-Most of our bell controllers (APOLLO, TEMPORA, Digital Bell System…) can communicate with a telephone modem (both mobile and fixed).
+Most of our bell controllers (APOLLO III, TEMPORA, Digital Bell System…) can communicate with a telephone modem (both mobile and fixed).
 Thus, if you call the modem, you can control the bells by simply pressing the keys of the phone.
 If necessary, there is a protection code to prevent improper use.

 Your dealer can install a kit containing a modem in your master clock.
 Remote radio-controls that do not use the public telephone net are available too.